 It is a general internal policy of APHA that there should be at least two nominees for each Section office, representatives to the Governing Council, and members of the Executive Board.
 There may be two or more nominees for each national APHA office, except for the offices of President and immediate Past President, which shall be assumed by the President-elect and President.
 Voting shall be by ballot, using hardcopy or electronic format, provided to the appropriate membership.

-I. Provision shall be made for voting by proxy by the Executive Board, Sections, Special Interest Groups, and the Student Assembly.
+Provision shall be made for voting by proxy by the Executive Board, Sections, Affiliated Associations, Special Interest Groups, and the Student Assembly.
 A proxy shall have the right to speak and to vote after being selected and credentialed for a seat in Governing Council.
 A current Governing Councilor who has a right to vote may only hold one seat in Governing Council, and thus may not simultaneously serve as a proxy.
 Provisions for proxy selection are as follows.

 Executive Board: An Executive Board member may select any member of APHA as a proxy in Governing Council provided that the member is not already a voting member of the Council.

 Section: The Section Chair may select a proxy from the Section that the elected Councilor or vacant seat represents.
 If the Chair is unavailable, the authority to select a proxy shall shift to the elected Councilor who will be absent, Section Chair-elect, or the Section Immediate Past Chair in that order.
 Section members who are not voting members of the Governing Council shall be eligible to hold the proxy.